-Attached Wall: means a masonry wall that is to extend between the side of the Dwelling and the side Boundaries of the lot.
-Attached Walls, where required, shall extend between the Principal Elevation and Side lot Boundary and usually along the Principal Setback Line or Build- to-line.
+Attached Fence: means a fence that is to extend between the side of the Dwelling and the side Boundaries of the lot, in a material approved by the Jindee Developer.
+Attached Fences, where required, shall extend between the Principal Elevation and Side lot Boundary and usually along the Principal Setback Line or Build- to-line.